kbroman/Talk_DataCleaning/transcript.md

     mistake elsewhere.

-18. Having verified the things that were supposed to be true about the data, you now move to exploring the data for potential problems.
+18. Having verified the things that were supposed to be true about the data, you now move to a more broad exploration of the data for potential problems.

     A key principle is to make lots of plots.